joel-simon/Antimander/README.md

 ### ./bin/optimize
-The main script that runs the optimization. "./bin/optimize --help" for full options.
+The main script that runs the optimization.
+See "./bin/optimize --help" for full options.
-Example: Optimizes with three metrics, "centers" novelty method and feasible-infeasible search:
+Example: This command optimizes for three metrics and uses the "centers" novelty method and feasible-infeasible search:
 ```
 ./bin/optimize -i ./data/t2000_c2.json -o ../view/data/test_out -g 2000 -p 400 \
     --metrics polsby_popper efficiency_gap competitiveness \
     --novelty centers --feasinfeas
 ```
-This will create an output directory and put a lot of output files and hypervolume plots there.
+This will create an output directory with a lot of output files and hypervolume plots.
 If you output it to the viewer directory you can then interact with via the web viewer.
-For real states more generations and larger population size are suggested. ~600 pop and ~5000 gens are good but depends on the state and number of metrics.
+For real world states more generations and larger population size is suggested. ~600 pop and ~5000 gens are good but it depends on the specific state and the number of metrics.

+All metric implementations are in the optimize/src/metrics directory.
+Current ones are:
+* convex_hull
+* equality
+* polsby_popper
+* competitiveness
+* efficiency_gap
+* reock
+* center_distance

 ## Web Viewer
 Requires node.js